-Seasonal influenza (flu) is caused by viruses which infect the respiratory tract (the nose, throat and lungs).
-It is not the same as the common cold or the stomach "flu" viruses that cause diarrhea and vomiting.

-The flu season is unpredictable, but it often occurs from October to May and usually peaks between December and February.

-Influenza (flu) is caused by a highly contagious virus that spreads from person-to-person when people cough, sneeze, talk, or when a person touches a surface or object that has the flu virus on it and then touches their own mouth or nose.
+Flu is a serious and contagious disease caused by flu viruses.
+People with flu can spread it to others up to about 6 feet away.
+Flu spreads when infected people cough, sneeze, or talk; or when a person touches a surface or object that has the flu virus on it and then touches their own mouth or nose.
+Flu is different than the common cold and it is also more dangerous.

 Serious complications of flu can result in hospitalization or death, even in healthy children.
-Each year nearly 20,000 children under age 5 are hospitalized because of flu and approximately 100 children die.
+Some children are at higher risk of severe flu illness and complications, including kids under 5 years old and children who have chronic health conditions like asthma, heart disease or extreme obesity.
+Each year in the U.S., about 20,000 children under age 5 are hospitalized because of flu and approximately 100 children die.

-"Symptoms of the flu usually come on quickly and may include:
+Symptoms of the flu usually come on quickly and may include:

-- Fever over 100°F (38°C)
+- Fever over 100°F (38°C)\

-- Chest discomfort and cough
+- Sore throat

+- Cough

 - Muscle and body aches

 - · Chills and sweats

 - Headache

-- · Extreme tiredness and weakness
+- Extreme tiredness and weakness

-- Stuffy or runny nose, and sneezing
+- Stuffy or runny nose

+- Vomiting and diarrhea (more common in children than adults)